-- drinking water sources (permanent, seasonal, periodic, or temporary); - consumption of country foods (also known as traditional foods) including food that is trapped, fished, hunted, harvested or grown for subsistence or medicinal purposes, outside of the commercial food chain; - which country foods are consumed by which groups, how frequently, and where these country foods are harvested; - commercial activities (e.g. fishing, trapping, hunting, forestry, outfitting, nature tourism); and - recreational uses.
+- general information about Mi'kmag of Nova Scotia populations and sub-populations; - sites or areas that are used by the Mi'kmaq of Nova Scotia either for permanent residences or on a seasonal/temporary basis and the number of people that use each site or area identified; - drinking water sources (permanent, seasonal, periodic, or temporary); - consumption of country foods (also known as traditional foods) including food that is trapped, fished, hunted, harvested or grown for subsistence or medicinal purposes, outside of the commercial food chain; - which country foods are consumed by which groups, how frequently, and where these country foods are harvested; - commercial activities (e.g. fishing, trapping, hunting, forestry, outfitting); and - recreational uses.

-Physical and cultural heritage
+Physical and Cultural Heritage

-Baseline information for physical and cultural heritage13 (including any site, structure or thing of archaeological, paleontological, historical or architectural significance) will consider all elements of cultural and historical importance to the Mi'kmaq of Nova Scotia in the area and is not restricted to artifacts considered under provincial heritage legislative requirements.
+Baseline information for physical and cultural heritage (including any site, structure or thing of archaeological, paleontological, historical or architectural significance) will consider all elements of cultural and historical importance to the Mi'kmaq of Nova Scotia in the area and is not restricted to artifacts considered under provincial heritage legislative requirements.
 Specific aspects that will be considered include, but are not limited to: